Jiawei Zhang

 Biography

-Jiawei Zhang is currently the postdoctoral scholar in the Laboratory for Information & Decision Systems (LIDS) at MIT, working with Asuman Ozdaglar.
-He obtained the Ph.D. degree in Computer and Information Engineering from the Chinese University of Hong Kong (CUHK), studied in CUHK-Shenzhen with advisory of Zhi-Quan (Tom) Luo.
-Previously, he obtained the B.Sc. in Mathematics (Hua Loo-Keng talent program) University of Science and Technology of China.
+Jiawei Zhang is currently a postdoctoral scholar in the Laboratory for Information & Decision Systems (LIDS) at MIT, working with Prof. Asuman Ozdaglar and Prof. Saurabh Amin.
+He obtained the Ph.D. degree in Computer and Information Engineering from the Chinese University of Hong Kong (CUHK), with an advisory of Prof. Zhi-Quan (Tom) Luo.
+Previously, he obtained the B.Sc. in Mathematics (Hua Loo-Keng Talent Program) from the University of Science and Technology of China.

 Interests